Dheer08/Machine-Learning/README.md

 ## Machine-Learning

-### All Machine Learning Models will be implemented in python with Detailed Documentation for Learning purposes
+### All Machine Learning related mathematics,code from scratch,examples and snippets often used in kaggle

 #### To clone the repository in your local machine
        1.sudo apt install git